Thrombectomy-Capable Stroke Center

-The hospital has also earned The Joint Commission Gold Seal of Approval® and the American Stroke Association® Heart-Check mark as a Certified Thrombectomy-Capable Stroke Center.
+The hospital has also earned The Joint Commission Gold Seal of Approval® and the American Stroke Association® Heart-Check mark as a Certified Thrombectomy-Capable Stroke Center, as well as receiving Acute Stroke Ready Hospital certification.

 National Recognition for Stroke Treatment

-US News and World Report StrokeCentennial Hills Hospital was ranked as a High Performing Hospital for Stroke by U.S. News & World Report for 2023-2024.
+US News and World Report StrokeCentennial Hills Hospital Medical Center was ranked as a High Performing Hospital for Stroke by U.S. News & World Report for 2023-2024.
+A hosptal’s stroke score is based on multiple categories of care, including patient survival, number of patients served, and the ability to discharge patient’s back to their homes for recovery.
 A high performer rating indicates a hospital was significantly better than the national average in a given procedure or condition.

 Ischemic Stroke Volumes and Performance